arengu/arengu.github.io/docs/product/flows/actions.md

 #### Return response

 It builds the response object based on the provided data and terminates the current execution.
-This action is not compatible with [Asynchronous](/product/flows/types#asynchronous-flows) flows because they cannot return anything to requester.
+This action is not compatible with [Asynchronous](/product/flows/types#asynchronous-flows) flows because they cannot return anything to the requester.

 ### HTTP